rodrimati1992/type_level/type_level_values/docs/introduction.md

     let mut wrapper_b=Wrapper::new("what ".to_string(),Immutable);

-    // Can't compile the next line.
+    // Can't compile the next line of code because the wrapper only
+    // allows immutable access to its contents.
     // wrapper_b.push_str("in the world.");

     println!("{}",&*wrapper_b);